Mind or Instinct: An Inquiry Concerning the Manifestation of Mind by the Lower Orders of Animals: Further writings on animal psychology

-Legacy
+Influence

 According to historian James Gregory, the English banker and vegetarian advocate John Smith was led to adopt vegetarianism after reading a paper on "Manifestation of Mind", (Note: The title given by Gregory appears to be a shortened form of Morgan's essay title.) which drew his attention to the mental similarities between humans and animals, including their shared capacity for pleasure and pain.